ahmedbenakouche/target_finder_toolkit/README.md

 #### Available options:

+> **Note:** The models are automatically loaded by the toolkit.
+They are also available on Hugging Face: [ab-dev26/targetfinder](https://huggingface.co/ab-dev26/targetfinder).

 | Option | Description |
 |--------|-------------|
 | `--model` | Select one of our trained YOLO26 models.
 A higher input resolution or a larger model size provides better performance, especially for small widgets, but increases inference time.
 Available models: yolo26[n\|s\|m]-[640\|1280\|1920] (default = yolo26n-640) |